CSCfi/rems/docs/glossary.md

 - workflow: describes how an application is handled
   - The dynamic workflow is the default.
 Handlers can request reviews or decisions from other users but can ultimately do anything.
   - The decider workflow is a restricted version of the dynamic workflow.
 It only lets a decider approve or reject the application.
+  - The master workflow contains all possible commands and their interactions.
+Other workflows are produced from the master workflow by filtering the available commands.
+The master workflow is not accessible in a production installation of REMS.
 - form: an instance of a form template that an applicant fills in when applying for a catalogue item
 - form template: the definition of a form including fields and their relationships
 - licenses: the applicant must accept a number of licenses when making an application